prakashlab/squid-analysis-scripts/README.md

-# Gravity machine data analysis
+# Squid data analysis

-This repo contains python and jupyter notebook scripts used for Gravity Machine tracking data analysis.
+This repo contains python and jupyter notebook scripts used for Squid tracking data analysis.